astronomer/docs/learn/airflow-dag-parameters.md

 ---
-title: "DAG-level parameters"
+title: "DAG-level parameters in Airflow"
 sidebar_label: "DAG parameters"
 id: airflow-dag-parameters
-description: "Learn about all DAG-level parameters in Airflow."
+description: "Learn about all important DAG-level parameters in Airflow."
 ---

 In Airflow, you can configure when and how your DAG runs by setting parameters in the DAG object.
 DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task or [Airflow configs](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) which affect the entire Airflow instance.

 This guide covers all user-relevant DAG-level parameters in Airflow.

-## Basic
+## Basic DAG-level parameters

 There are four basic DAG-level parameters.
-It is a best practice to always set these parameters:
+It is best practice to always set these parameters in any DAG:

 | Parameter                           | Description |
 |-------------------------------------|-------------|